 When Rory gives the speech at her high school graduation it brings me to tears every time, as she thanks her mother for all the strong female role models she filled their house with, and I always feel such a connection to my own upbringing, and the role models my parents surrounded me with.
 This series certainly spreads that important image of strong and independent women.

 Finally, the setting of this series is fantastic.
 The town of Stars Hollow is a funny and magical place, and I love the representation of small-town America.
-The way that characters such as Luke make fun of the traditions of the town, usually led by Taylor Doose, really makes for good viewing, and the ridiculousness of the small-town world, with carnival after carnival, really paints a funny picture.
-When Jess comes from New York, he finds it all a bit of a culture shock.
+The way that characters such as Luke make fun of the traditions of the town, usually led by Taylor Doose, really makes for good viewing.
+The ridiculousness of the small-town world, with carnival after carnival, really paints a funny picture and when Jess comes from New York, he finds it all a bit of a culture shock.

 I understand why the writers wrote it that way, but even so the parts in the series where Rory becomes more and more like the daughter Emily wanted are the parts that I don’t like.
 It just feels like Rory moves too close to becoming what Lorelai wanted her to avoid, and it almost feels disappointing in this way.